widgetti/solara/solara/website/pages/docs/content/10-howto/50-testing.md

 ## Changing the Port

 To configure the ports the socket is bound to when starting the test servers, use the `PORT` environment variable (e.g. `PORT=18865`).
 This port and subsequent port will be used for solara-server, jupyter-server and voila.
 Alternatively the `--solara-port` argument can be passed on the command line for pytest for the solara server, and `--jupyter-port` and `--voila-port` for the ports of jupyter server and voila respectively.

+## Vuetify warmup

+By default, we insert an ipyvuetify widget with an icon into the frontend to force loading all the vuetify assets, such as CSS and fonts.
+However, if you are using the solara test plugin to test pure ipywidgets or a 3rd ipywidget based party library you might not need this.
+Disable this vuetify warmup phase by passing the `--no-solara-vuetify-warmup` argument to pytest, or setting the environment variable `SOLARA_TEST_VUETIFY_WARMUP` to a falsey value (e.g. `SOLARA_TEST_VUETIFY_WARMUP=0`).